St. Joseph Island (Ontario): Water

 Until the construction of the bridge in 1972, residents and tourists relied on watercraft to reach the island.
 Many waterfront cottages and homes have docks to service small motor boats and pleasure craft.

 Tourists can dock at municipal marinas that operate at Hilton Beach and Richards Landing.
 The Hilton Beach Marina consists of over 160 slips, with approximately 30 available to visiting boats.
 The Richards Landing Municipal Marina has 70 slips and is a Canada Border Services Agency check-in point.

 St. Joseph Island is located along the northwest shipping channel of the St. Marys River.
 Large freighters heading towards Sault Ste.
-Marie and on to Lake Superior pass between the west side of St. Joseph Island with Michigan’s Upper Peninsula and Neebish Island on the other.
-Ships on the channel eventually make a wide westerly turn at Stribling Point at St. Joseph’s northernmost point.
+Marie and on to Lake Superior pass between the west side of St. Joseph Island with Michigan's Upper Peninsula and Neebish Island on the other.
+Ships on the channel eventually make a wide westerly turn at Stribling Point at St. Joseph's northernmost point.

 Air

-The St. Joseph Island Airport is a private airstrip located about half way between Richards Landing and Hilton Beach consisting of a 732 m turf runway.
+The St. Joseph Island Airport is a private airstrip located about halfway between Richards Landing and Hilton Beach consisting of a 732 m turf runway.